 The Byrd family was prominent in Virginia with military and political ties and had one of Virginia’s largest and most lucrative tobacco plantations along the James River.

 Born in 1707, Evelyn Byrd was the eldest daughter of William Byrd II and his first wife, Lucy Parke.
 Evelyn’s mother died when she was 9, and she was raised primarily by her stepmother.
-Her stepmother instilled in her kindness and love and her duties as mistress of the property.
+Her stepmother instilled in her kindness, love, and duties as mistress of the property.

 She was an intelligent but spoiled child.
-However, in her young adult years, she was known as loving and compassionate with the will to care for others.
-Evelyn took her duties seriously and personally, so much that she carried them beyond the grave.
+However, in her young adult years, she was known as loving and compassionate, with the will to care for others.
+Evelyn took her duties seriously and personally, so much so that she carried them beyond the grave.